Burn down charts don’t tell the full story

 Burn down charts show the status of remaining quantum of work.
 The quantum of work is shown on the Y-Axis whereas the timeline is shown on the X-Axis.
 This is simple yet effective visual representation of project progress, as shown below:

 As you can see, I have used quantum of work in days.
 However, we can use story points or any other unit as well.
-So, the burn down chart can be used for any kind of project.
+It’s an easy to use chart and it tells the story visually.
+This chart, above, is for a sprint of 4 weeks.

 Creating burn down chart